hpc/mpifileutils/doc/rst/dwalk.1.rst

    bytes, between 1-80 bytes, between 81-99 bytes, and 100 bytes or greater.

+.. option:: -f, --file-histogram

+   Creates a file histogram without requiring the user to provide the bin sizes.
+The bins are created dynamically based on the max file size.
+The first bin is always for only zero byte files, and the rest go up until the max file size is included in the very last bin.
+It always goes up by orders of magnitude in powers of two.
+So, an example of bin separators would be:
+   0, 2^10, 2^20, 2^30.
+Assuming the max file size was somewhere
+   within the 2^20 - 2^30 range.
+The histogram also includes both files and directories.

 .. option:: -p, --print

    Print files to the screen.